BlockstreamResearch/codex32/docs/wallets.md

    * Otherwise, the first character of the share will be a numeric character between `2` and `9` inclusive.
 The user must enter this many shares in total.
 1. The user should then enter the remaining shares, in the same manner as the first.
    * The wallet may pre-fill the header (threshold value and seed ID).
-   * If the user tries to repeat an already-entered share index, they should be prevented from entering additional data until it is corrected.
+   * If the user tries to repeat an already-entered share index, they should be prevented from entering additional data until it is corrected, with the exception that `?` may be used as a share index arbitrarily many times.
+The wallet may guide the user by indicating that a share index has been repeated; if the user indicates that they are not repeating the share, the share index should be replaced by `?`.
 1. Once all shares are entered, the wallet should derive the master seed and import this.

 **The master seed should be used directly as a master seed, as specified in BIP32.**